 Hostelworld says weak consumer sentiment in EU hitting demand

-Company, which held its AGM in Dublin on Friday, expects to meet targets for the year
+Irish company, which held its AGM on Friday, expects to meet target for ’modest earnings’ for the year

-Tom Kennedy (left) and Ray Nolan, who founded travel website Hostelworld.
-Photograph: Bryan O’Brien / THE IRISH TIMES
+Tom Kennedy and Ray Nolan, founders of travel website Hostelworld.
+Photograph: Bryan O’Brien

 Irish travel website Hostelworld has highlighted weak consumer sentiment in key EU markets as having led to some softness in demand for bookings in recent months, but nonetheless insisted it was on track to meet this year’s targets.

-The global hostel-focussed online booking platform held its 2019 annual general meeting in Dublin on Friday.
-Hostelworld chairman Michael Cawley said the company was looking forward to the “important summer season”.
+At its annual general meeting in Dublin, Hostelworld chairman Michael Cawley said the company was looking forward to the “important summer season”.

 “One of our key focus areas is strengthening the capability of our core platform to improve its flexibility and the experience for customers, and we look forward to providing an update on progress against this and other initiatives as part of our interim results in August.